johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-08-14-typescript-4-4-more-readable-code.md

 ---
-title: "TypeScript 4.4 and more readable code"
+title: 'TypeScript 4.4 and more readable code'
 authors: johnnyreilly
 tags: [TypeScript, Control Flow Analysis of Aliased Conditions]
 image: blog/2021-08-14-typescript-4-4-more-readable-code/reactions-on-github.png
 hide_table_of_contents: false
 ---

 An exciting feature is shipping with TypeScript 4.4.
 It has the name ["Control Flow Analysis of Aliased Conditions"](https://devblogs.microsoft.com/typescript/announcing-typescript-4-4-beta/#cfa-aliased-conditions) which is quite a mouthful.
 This post unpacks what this feature is, and demonstrates the contribution it makes to improving the readability of code.

 ## Indirect type narrowing via `const`